thachnguyen/duesselpore/manual.md

 ```
 #### 2.2.3.
 Setup running parameter:
 First, select one group among your groups as the reference group.
 Select gene (transcriptome) counting method, then select the differential expression algorithm which you want to analyse.
 Setting up other parameter of analysis function.
 There are some optional parameters e.g. ReadCountMinThreshold, Logfold, adjPValueThreshold.
+Submit and wait for the result.
 Advance user can customized the RNA.R code to develop a new workflow.

+#### 2.2.4.
+Get the results:
+After computation completed, all the result are downloaded from browser.
+We export the interactive html file for some plots.